Objects as Extreme Points: Experiments

 \section{Experiments}

-In this section, we perform several experiments on the MS-COCO dataset \cite{lin2014microsoft} to show the effectiveness of EPP-Net and its components.
-EPP-Net is trained on the COCO train2017 split (115K images) and evaluated on the test-dev split (20K images) for the ablation study.
-Visualization experiments are conducted on the val2017 split (5K images).
-We also upload the detection results on test-dev with different backbones to the MS-COCO server to compare our EPP-Net with recent state-of-the-art detectors.
+In this section, we perform several experiments on the MS-COCO dataset \cite{lin2014microsoft} to show the effectiveness of EPP-Net and its counterparts.
+EPP-Net is trained on the COCO train2017 split (115K images) and evaluated on the COCO val2017 split (5K images) for the ablation study.
+Visualization experiments are also conducted on the val2017 split.
+We also upload the detection results on the test-dev split (20K images) with different backbones to the MS-COCO server to compare our EPP-Net with recent state-of-the-art detectors.